pywbem/pywbemtools/docs/settingsandconfiguration.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This activation technique is useful if you have multiple implementations of pywbemtools active or for some reason pywbemtools is not in a public directory.
+This activation technique is useful if you have multiple implementations of pywbemtools installed or for some reason pywbemtools is not in a public directory.

-Create a complete tab-completion script file using the same statement (ex.
+Create a complete tab-completion script file using the statement (ex.
 ``_<PROG-NAME>_COMPLETE=<shell-type>_source <prog-name>``) but save the resulting complete script in a file (ex: ``~/.pywbemcli-complete.bash``).
 This file contains the shell-specific logic to activate tab-completion and process